Malcolm Goldring

-Malcolm David Goldring (1949-2021) was an English conductor and musical director.
+Malcolm David Goldring (12 July 1949 – 12 May 2021) was an English conductor and musical director whose career encompassed orchestral, choral and youth music.

-Biography
+Early life and education

 Goldring studied the oboe at the Royal College of Music.
+He continued his education at Durham University, where he received a PGCE in 1972.

+Career

-He also graduated from Durham University in 1972 with a PGCE.
-In 1975 he founded the Midland Festival Chorus and was musical director of the Royal Leamington Spa Bach Choir from 1988 to 1995.
-He was awarded a Winston Churchill Fellowship in 1990, which allowed him to tour the United States and Canada studying the development of youth and children's choirs.
-On his return he was elected a Fellow of the Royal Society of Arts.
+In 1975, Goldring founded the Midland Festival Chorus.
+He served as musical director of the Royal Leamington Spa Bach Choir from 1988 to 1995.
+In 1990, he was awarded a Winston Churchill Fellowship, which enabled him to tour the United States and Canada to study the development of youth and children's choirs.
+Following his return to the United Kingdom, he was elected a Fellow of the Royal Society of Arts.

+His career also encompassed teaching and lecturing; he held the posts of music inspector for the Metropolitan Borough of Solihull and was assistant principal of the Royal Welsh College of Music and Drama.

-He has conducted most of the major British orchestras, including the BBC Philharmonic, Royal Liverpool Philharmonic, English Symphony Orchestra, and the Orchestra of the Swan.
-In 2014 he conducted the Philharmonia Orchestra at the Royal Albert Hall as part of a concert marking the 100th anniversary of the outbreak of the First World War.
+Goldring conducted a number of major British orchestras, including the BBC Philharmonic, Royal Liverpool Philharmonic, English Symphony Orchestra and Orchestra of the Swan.
+In 2014, he conducted the Philharmonia Orchestra at the Royal Albert Hall in a concert commemorating the centenary of the outbreak of the First World War.

 Goldring died from pancreatic cancer on 12 May 2021.